LIHPC-Computational-Geometry/honeycomb/user-guide/src/dev-guide/library.md

 **honeycomb-kernels** is a Rust crate that provides implementations of meshing kernels using the core crate's combinatorial maps.
 These implementations have multiple purposes:

-1. Writing code using n-maps from a user's perspective
+1. Writing code using \\(N\\)-maps from a user's perspective
 2. Covering a wide range of operations, with routines that are more topology-heavy / geometry-heavy / balanced
 3. Stressing the data structure, to identify its advantages and its pitfalls in a meshing context
 4. Testing for more unwanted behaviors / bugs

-Explanations provided in this guide focus on the overall workflow of algorithms; Implementation-specific details and hypothesis are listed in the documentation of the crate.
+When discussing algorithms, explanations provided in this guide focus on the high-level workflow;
+Implementation-specific details and hypothesis are kept to the documentation of the crate.

 ## honeycomb-render

 **honeycomb-render** is a Rust crate that provides a simple visualization framework to allow the user to render their combinatorial map.
 It is designed to be used directly in the code by reading data through a reference to the map (as opposed to a binary that would read serialized data).
-This render tool can be used to quickly debug algorithm results by looking at the resulting structure instead of reading hard-to-interpret numerical data.
+This render tool can be used to quickly debug algorithm results by looking at the resulting structure instead of reading hard-to-interpret raw data.

-Use the [exported functions](../../honeycomb_render/index.html) to render a given combinatorial map. **You may need to run the program in `release` mode to render large maps**.
+Use the [exported functions](../../honeycomb_render/index.html) to render a given combinatorial map.
+**You may need to run the program in `release` mode to render large maps**.
 All items used to build that tool are kept public to allow users to customize the render logic (e.g. to render a specific attribute).